mani-arjunan/DSA-algo/README.md

 > * binary search tree - A tree which has a specific ordering to the nodes and atmost 2 children.
 > * leaves - A node without any children.
 > * balanced - From the name a tree is said to be perfectly balanced when any node's left and right children have the same height.
 > * branching factor - The amount of children a tree has.

+# Tree traversal
+ * Pre order traversal - function, recurse left, recurse right.
+ * In order traversal - recurse left, function, recurse right.
+ * Post order traversal - recurse left, recurse right, function.

+> These type of traversal are also known as Depth first search.